awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 | **Create Replication Group** | [Creating a Redis \(Cluster Mode Disabled\) replication group from scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.CLI) [Creating a Redis \(Cluster Mode Enabled\) replication group from scratch \(AWS CLI\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CLI)  | [Creating a Redis \(cluster mode disabled\) replication group from scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Classic.md#Replication.CreatingReplGroup.NoExistingCluster.Classic.API) [Creating a replication group in Redis \(Cluster Mode Enabled\) from scratch \(ElastiCache API\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.API) |
 | **Modify Replication Group** | [Using the AWS CLI](Replication.Modify.md#Replication.Modify.CLI)  | [Using the ElastiCache API](Replication.Modify.md#Replication.Modify.API)  |

+## ElastiCache for Redis version 7\.0 \(enhanced\)<a name="redis-version-7.0"></a>

+ElastiCache for Redis 7\.0 adds a number of improvements and support for new functionality:
++ [Redis Functions](https://redis.io/docs/manual/programmability/functions-intro/): ElastiCache for Redis 7 adds support for Redis Functions, and provides a managed experience enabling developers to execute [LUA scripts](https://redis.io/docs/manual/programmability/eval-intro/) with application logic stored on the ElastiCache cluster, without requiring clients to re\-send the scripts to the server with every connection\.
++ [ACL improvements](https://redis.io/docs/management/security/acl/): ElastiCache for Redis 7 adds support for the next version of Redis Access Control Lists \(ACLs\)\.
+With ElastiCache for Redis 7, clients can now specify multiple sets of permissions on specific keys or keyspaces in Redis\.
++ [Sharded Pub/Sub](https://redis.io/docs/manual/pubsub/#sharded-pubsub): ElastiCache for Redis 7 adds support to run Redis Pub/Sub functionality in a sharded way when running ElastiCache in Cluster Mode Enabled \(CME\)\.
+Redis Pub/Sub capabilities enable publishers to issue messages to any number of subscribers on a channel\.
+With Amazon ElastiCache for Redis 7, channels are bound to a shard in the ElastiCache cluster, eliminating the need to propagate channel information across shards resulting in improved scalability\.
++ Enhanced I/O multiplexing: ElastiCache for Redis version 7 introduces enhanced I/O multiplexing, which delivers increased throughput and reduced latency for high\-throughput workloads that have many concurrent client connections to an ElastiCache cluster\.
+For example, when using a cluster of r6g\.xlarge nodes and running 5200 concurrent clients, you can achieve up to 72% increased throughput \(read and write operations per second\) and up to 71% decreaseed P99 latency, compared with ElastiCache for Redis version 6\.

+For more information on the Redis 7\.0 release, see [Redis 7\.0 Release Notes](https://raw.githubusercontent.com/antirez/redis/7.0/00-RELEASENOTES) at Redis on GitHub\.

 ## ElastiCache for Redis version 6\.2 \(enhanced\)<a name="redis-version-6.2"></a>

 ElastiCache for Redis 6\.2 includes performance improvements for TLS\-enabled clusters using x86 node types with 8 vCPUs or more or Graviton2 node types with 4 vCPUs or more\.
 These enhancements improve throughput and reduce client connection establishment time by offloading encryption to other vCPUs\.
 With Redis 6\.2, you can also manage access to Pub/Sub channels with Access Control List \(ACL\) rules\.

  With this version, we also introduce support for data tiering on cluster nodes containing locally attached NVMe SSD\.
 For more information, see [Data tiering](data-tiering.md)\.

-This version also introduces support for native JavaScript Object Notation \(JSON\) format, a simple, schemaless way to encode complex datasets inside Redis clusters\.
+Redis engine version 6\.2\.6 also introduces support for native JavaScript Object Notation \(JSON\) format, a simple, schemaless way to encode complex datasets inside Redis clusters\.
 With JSON support, you can leverage the performance and Redis APIs for applications that operate over JSON\.
 For more information, see [Getting started with JSON](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/json-gs.html)\.
 Also included are JSON\-related metrics, `JsonBasedCmds` and `JsonBasedCmdsLatency`, that are incorporated into CloudWatch to monitor the usage of this datatype\.
 For more information, see [Metrics for Redis](CacheMetrics.Redis.md)\.

 You specify the engine version by using 6\.2\.
 ElastiCache for Redis will automatically invoke the preferred patch version of Redis 6\.2 that is available\.
 For example, when you create/modify a cache cluster, you set the `--engine-version` parameter to 6\.2\.
 The cluster will be launched with the current available preferred patch version of Redis 6\.2 at the creation/modification time\.
 Specifying engine version 6\.x in the API will result in the latest minor version of Redis 6\.